mematt/ml4calibrated450k/README.md

 ### 1. CPU-based implementations
 Please make sure that the required R packages (listed above) and their dependencies are installed.
+In order to directly install packages from GitHub install the `devtools` package and use the `install_github()` function.

 ```
 # CRAN
 install.packages("foo", dependencies=T)

-# Github / devtools - to directly install packages from Github
+# Install the devtools package to directly install packages from Github
-install_github()
+install.packages("devtools")
+# The corresponding function
+install_github("DeveloperName/PackageName")
 ```

 ### 2. GPU-accelerated SVM